Survivor (Destiny's Child album)

-Survivor is the third studio album by American girl group Destiny's Child.
+Survivor is the third studio album by American pop group Destiny's Child.
 It was released on April 25, 2001, by Columbia Records.
 As their breakthrough second studio album The Writing's on the Wall (1999) became a rising commercial success, Destiny's Child faced the controversial departure of original members LeToya Luckett and LaTavia Roberson, who were replaced with Farrah Franklin and Michelle Williams, in February 2000.
 Soon afterwards, they commenced production of their third studio album, tentatively titled Independent Women.

-Mere five months after joining, Franklin departed from the group in July, and "Independent Women Part I" was subsequently released as a single from the accompanying soundtrack for the film Charlie's Angels (2000).
+Mere five months after joining, Franklin departed from the group in July 2000, and "Independent Women Part I" was subsequently released as a single from the accompanying soundtrack for the film Charlie's Angels (2000).
 The song became a global commercial success and the group's third US Billboard Hot 100 number-one single.

-Retitling the album Survivor in reference to the turmoil surrounding their line-up changes, Destiny's Child enlisted producers such as Anthony Dent, Damon Elliott, Mark J. Feist, Rob Fusari and Keybeats alongside Beyoncé, who produced all and co-wrote nearly all of the album's tracks.
+Retitling the album Survivor in reference to the turmoil surrounding their line-up alterations, Destiny's Child enlisted producers such as Anthony Dent, Damon Elliott, Mark J. Feist, Rob Fusari and Keybeats alongside Beyoncé Knowles, who produced all and co-wrote nearly all of the album's tracks.
 Their final product was an R&B and pop record incorporating genres such as dance, funk and hip hop.
-Its lyrical themes explore dynamics between women, self-esteem, independence and romantic relationships–similarly to The Writing's on the Wall–while referencing actual events, such as disputes with former members and, to a lesser extent, sexual abuse of which a fan of theirs was a victim.
-In order for its recording sessions to finalize, the album suffered from a three-month release delay.
+Its lyrical themes explore dynamics between women, self-esteem, independence and romantic relationships.